Updated April 20, 2023

 At its heart, Kanban is a methodology that uses some elements of Agile Project Management.
 Many projects in the Agile framework have roots in Lean approaches.
 The difference between Kanban Methodology and Agile Project Management is not as black and white as the proponents of the two methods would have us believe.
 They have more in common than differences.

-The Agile framework is not an absolute.
+The Agile framework is not absolute.
 The question is not whether teams are Agile or not.
-Teams often have agility in varying degrees.
-One of the methods to have more agility in your software development process is to use Kanban.
+Teams often have the agility to varying degrees.
+One of the methods to have more skill in your software development process is to use Kanban.

-- Time lines are not a significant factor.
-This is a tough concept to wrap our heads around, as it seems very non-intuitive.
+- Timelines are not a significant factor.
+This concept is tough to wrap our heads around, as it seems very non-intuitive.
 “How do you work without deadlines?” people often ask.
-But if every member of the team is engaged at his/her maximum efficiency, then time ceases to be a factor.
+If every team member engages at their maximum efficiency, time ceases to be a factor.

 - Stories (tasks) are larger than in typical Agile systems.
-Typically, the length and complexity of stories are longer than with a typical Scrum project.
-Since the focus is not on estimation of time, but simply on getting the process moving along, Kanban can afford to work on larger stories.
+Typically, the length and complexity of stories are longer than with a specific Scrum project.
+Since the focus is not on estimating time but moving the process along, Kanban can afford to work on larger stories.

-- There is no significant change in existing processes.
-The principles of Kanban for software development, as articulated by its founder, David Anderson, in his blog, includes the following basic principles:
+- All existing processes remain the same.
+The principles of Kanban for software development, as articulated by its founder, David Anderson, in his blog, include the following basic principles:

 - Each story is measured in cycle time.
-The project is evaluated not by the traditional Agile computation of velocity (the number of stories completed during a given time), but by cycle time.
-This means that Kanban places emphasis on how long it took to complete a task.
+The project is evaluated by cycle time instead of the traditional Agile computation of velocity (the number of stories completed during a given time).
+It means that Kanban emphasizes how long it takes to complete a task.
+This estimation feeds into the next cycle.
 You can often see a ticker on many Kanban boards that mention how many days the team takes to finish a story.
-This estimation feeds into the next cycle.

 Kanban: A Board, But What Else?